infodet2025/InfoDet/graphic_layout_detection/README.md

-The InternImage-based model co-developed with the dataset is available on xxx.
+The InternImage-based model co-developed with the dataset is available on [Huggingface](https://huggingface.co/InfoDet/InternImage_L_DINO).

 The weights are designed for use with the [InternImage repository](https://github.com/OpenGVLab/InternImage/tree/master/detection) and its corresponding [configuration file](https://github.com/OpenGVLab/InternImage/blob/master/detection/configs/coco/dino_4scale_internimage_l_1x_coco_0.1x_backbone_lr.py).